Funerals and planning – your questions answered

 Here is what you need to know if your family member has died in hospital.
 The main point of contact will be the hospital bereavement team (also known as Patient Affairs or Bereavement Office).

-All deaths should be registered with the register office that is most local to the place of death, ideally within 5 days.
-Registration (post-COVID) is done via a telephone appointment.
+All deaths should be registered with the register office that is most local to the place of death, ideally within 5 days – but in practice it is often longer.
+This is done via an in-person appointment with the registrar (during Covid restrictions it was done via a telephone appointment).

 The Coroner will investigate any deaths that are unexpected, sudden or violent in order to ascertain the cause of death.
 This will delay the death registration process and impacts on the paperwork requirements, all of which we at White Rose Modern Funerals can help you navigate.
 The funeral cannot go ahead until HM Coroner has granted permission, however we can begin to plan ahead and make arrangements.